roberto-triumph/triumph4php/docs/total-search.md

 One of the most useful features on an IDE is the ability to jump around the source code without needing to manually opening files.
-Once you have added your projects, you will be able to jump to any class, method, function or file in your class.
+Once you have added your projects, you will be able to jump to any class, method, function or file in your projects.

 Go to Search ..
 Total Search.
 A dialog shows up prompting you the item to look for.
 As soon as you start typing, the results list will update